 After a bit of brainstorming, we came up with the concept of Podbites.
-A 10 minute conversation for people who are already starved for time.
+A quick conversation for people who are already starved for time.
 A podcast packed with information that you could listen to on your way out the door, or between appointments.

 The answer to "Why Podbites" is simple.
 It's an opportunity to learn more about some incredible people in interesting roles who are using their life callings to impact others, in a bite-sized portion.
 So take a minute, click on Podbites, find something that makes you want to know more, and take a bite!!

 I am a lover of words, a seeker of information, a researcher, a writer, a storyteller a devoted wife and a sleep deprived mother who spends her days homeschooling our children and caring for my mother.
 A bit of a stretch from my career.

 I always tell people I have had 2 of the best jobs.
 My first, as a Television News Anchor/Reporter, fed my love of figuring out the inner workings of what I could see.
 My second, as a homeschool mom who gets to experience life with my 2 youngest children, and enjoy with a new freshness, all of the wonder that they express as they discover and explore the world.

 One of my greatest joys is seeing them light up when they learn something new, or having an epiphany when they finally work through some difficult concept.